frictionlessdata/frictionless-prototype-py/docs/describing-data.md

 For a dataset there are even more information can be provided like general dataset purpose, information about data sources, list of authors, and many more.
 Of course, when there are many tabular files relational rules can be very important.
 Usually, there are foreign keys ensuring integrity of the dataset, for example, there is some reference table containing country names and other tables using it as a reference.
 Data in this form is called "normalized data" and it occurs very often in scientific and other kind of research.

 Having general understanding of what is "data describing", we can now articulate why it's important:
-- data validation; metadata helps to reveal problems in your data on the early stages of your workflow
+- **data validation**; metadata helps to reveal problems in your data on the early stages of your workflow
-- data publication; metadata provides additional information that your data can't include
+- **data publication**; metadata provides additional information that your data can't include

 There are not the only two pros of having metadata but they are two the most important.
 Please continue reading to learn how Frictionless helps to achieve these advantages describing you data.